Chiral algebras in Landau-Ginzburg models: Examples

+This might look confusing -- how is it possible that a superconformal descendant of zero is not zero?
+The resolution of this apparent paradox is that, actually, super-Virasoro algebra does not act in the classical cohomology.
+It only acts in the quantum cohomology by the OPE with the stress-energy supercurrent $\J$, while there is no notion of OPE in the classical cohomology.
+Therefore, there is no contradiction between the facts that $\phi^k\psi_-$ vanishes in the classical cohomology, while its superconformal descendant $r_1$ does not vanish classically.
+The fact that latter is a descendant of the former is borrowed from the chiral algebra in the quantum cohomology.
+And in the quantum cohomology, because of this relation, both of them indeed have to vanish.
+This is quite satisfactory, because it also explains why $r_1$ should be lifted from the classical cohomology -- because it vanishes in quantum chiral algebra!

+In fact, by taking all possible superconformal descendants of the relation $\phi^k=0$, we will get a lot of (probably, infinitely many) operators which vanish in the quantum cohomology but represent non-vanishing classical cohomology classes.
+They all should be lifted from the cohomology through the mechanism which we have just described.

+Also, it is not hard to convince oneself that not only $\mathcal{E}^{0,1}$, but all operators $\mathcal{E}^{0,n}$, $n>0$ get lifted from the cohomology at quantum level for the same reasons.
+Clearly, there is some interesting (or at least non-trivial) mathematical structure in how classical cohomology classes get paired and lifted from the cohomology.
+It is quite possible that our observables $\mathcal{E}^{s,n}$ and superconformal descendants of $\phi^{k+1}$ are not the only classical cohomology classes involved in this.
+However, we are not going to study this question here.

-At the end of the day, the only primary operators in the cohomology are $1, \vPh, \vPh^2, \dots, \vPh^k$.
+We are only interested in the quantum cohomology here, so the conclusion we need now is that the only primary operators in the cohomology are $1, \vPh, \vPh^2, \dots, \vPh^k$.
 They, together with the stress-energy supercurrent $\J$, generate the full chiral algebra in the $\bar{Q}_+$-cohomology.
 One can find that:

 where $h_s = \frac{q_s}{2} = \frac{s}{2(k+2)}$.
 We see that dimensions and charges match exactly our expectations for the $A_{k+1}$ minimal model.